Engagement so far

 Who have you engaged with so far?

-Our project team has held a series of meetings with key stakeholders to introduce our vision and hear initial feedback.
+In 2022 our project team has held a series of meetings with key stakeholders to introduce our vision and hear initial feedback.
 So far, we have met with the following:

 - Sydney Street and District Residents’ Association